Senior Living Options:

 - Factors to Consider: If your senior loved one’s decline has been gradual, you may not have realized that they would benefit from assisted living.
 Watch for atypical behaviors—“Mom/Dad never misses lunch!”—or talk to a geriatric specialist to learn more.

 Memory care residences provide support similar to assisted living communities, but also offer specialized staff, memory-based programming, and a secure environment.
+Assisted living and memory care differ in that memory care utilizes memory-based programing for your beloved senior.

 - Ideal Senior: If your aging parent suffers from Alzheimer’s disease or another type of dementia, the added security of a memory care unit can provide safety for her—and peace of mind for your family.